 Merriam-Webster has a list of the 31 most common rhetorical devices that can be found here.

 rhetorical devices in MLK's "I have a dream" speech

 Once students have a grasp of the different types of rhetorical devices, it’s time to apply that knowledge to King’s speech.
 First, have the students annotate for the different devices.
 Depending on your students’ level, you can assign them specific devices to look for or turn them loose and see what they find.
 I personally like to color-code all of my annotations.
 Here’s what my master copy looks like:

 Devices and their frequency are easily seen with this method.

 From here, students can begin to break down and analyze the devices.
 There are four ways to do this.

 The easiest way to collect and analyze the devices is a simple chart.
 Students can list the device in one column, the quote from the text in the second, and an explanation of the device’s effect in the third.

-The second way to analyze King’s use of devices is to create a rhetorical triangle.
+The second way to analyze King’s use of devices is to create a rhetorical pyramid.
 For this activity, students simply draw a large triangle in the middle of their page and label each point with a different rhetorical device.
 I’ve used the tried and true ethos, pathos, and logos, but you can choose any three.
 Or, let the students choose and have them justify why they chose those three devices.
 From there, students provide examples of each of the devices.
-A rhetorical triangle is especially helpful for visual students by helping them see connections between the devices.
+A rhetorical pyramid is especially helpful for visual students by helping them see connections between the devices.

 A rhetorical precis is a type of writing that summarizes a text or speech.
 It includes not only the summary of the text or speech but also an analysis of its content and delivery.
 A rhetorical precis has four parts: